shotashirai/Data-Analysis-Pipeline/README.md

 #### Memory usage

-##### Memory usage of the major dataframes
+##### Memory usage of the major DataFrames

-Memory usage for major dataframes is also drastically improved by using proper datatypes as shown below.
+Memory usage for major DataFrames is also drastically improved by using proper data types as shown below.

 |              | Before optimization | After optimization |
 | ------------ | ------------------- | ------------------ |